agaidus/agaidus.github.io/_posts/2017-4-21-Dot_Density_County_Maps.md

 ```

 ![cc]({{ site.baseurl }}/images/Dot_Density_County_Maps_19_1.png)

-And lastly, I plot Denver, which appears to have a relatively large Hispanic population that is located mainly in the western part of the city.
+Brooklyn too appears to have very clustered population groups.

 ```python
 gen_count_dot_density_map('Denver County, CO', pts_per_person=100)
 ```

 ![cc]({{ site.baseurl }}/images/Dot_Density_County_Maps_21_1.png)

+And lastly, I plot Denver, which appears to have a relatively large Hispanic population that is located mainly in the western part of the city.